Lomzem/CSUChicoNotes/RELS-110/sikhism/sikhism.md

 **pilgrimage**: making sacred journey to engage in ritual practices/worship

+# Sikhs
+**Sikh**: disciple
+- Monotheistic
+- Founder: Guru Nanak
+- Believe in reincarnation

+## Sikh Beliefs
+- Importance of service to others and world (seva)
+- Equality of all beings
+- Need to overcome attachment, pride, lust

+# Khalsa
+Sikhs who join khalsa swear to fight in service of others, follow rules like not cutting hair, not using tobacco/alcohol, no adultery

 # Harmandir, Sahib, or Temple of God
 - Major site of Sikh pilgrimage
 - **Amritsar**: site of pilgrimage